saulshanabrook/heroku-config/README.md

     $ heroku config:push
     Config in .env written to example

+    # you can specify a custom environment filename instead
+    $ heroku config:push configs/heroku.env
+    Config in configs/heroku.env written to example

 ## How it works

 Your environment will be stored locally in a file named `.env`.
 This